corndel-swe/js-supportbank-woodde-ubs/day-1-exercises.md

    [Making a CLI](https://tech-docs.corndel.com/js/making-a-cli.html).

 2. [Install](https://tech-docs.corndel.com/js/making-a-cli.html#installing-commander)
    the `commander` package.
-Check that `npm run test:d1e3` has 1 passing test.

 3. Make a new file under `cli/index.js`.
    [Set up the CLI](https://tech-docs.corndel.com/js/making-a-cli.html#setting-up-your-cli) just like in the docs.
 Make sure that the version is `'0.1.0'` and the description is `'SupportBank'`.
-Test again.
+Check that `node cli --version` displays the version number.
+   At this point you can run `npm run test:d1e3` and should see some passing tests.

-4. In `cli/transaction.js` there is a `transactionController`.
+5. In `cli/transaction.js` there is a `transactionController`.
 It hasn't been registered yet.
    [Import and register](https://tech-docs.corndel.com/js/making-a-cli.html#register-the-command)
    it with the CLI in `cli/index.js`.

-5. Right now, the `transaction log` command doesn't do anything.
+6. Right now, the `transaction log` command doesn't do anything.
 We want to make it so that it logs the transactions to the console.
 Make it log a transaction nicely, so that the command